Kondaveeti Venkatakavi

-Kondaveeti Venkatakavi is an Indian poet, scholar, and film writer from Andhra Pradesh.
-He is well known for writing dialogues in the movie Daana Veera Soora Karna.
+Kondaveeti Venkatakavi is an Indian poet, scholar, and scriptwriter from Andhra Pradesh.
+He served as the Principal of a Sanskrit college.
+He is best known for writing the dialogues in the film Daana Veera Soora Karna (1977).

 Childhood

 Venkata Kavi was born as Venkatayya to Narayana and Seshamma in the village of Vipparla in Guntur district.

 Education

 He got primary education was from his scholarly father.
 He studied Sanskrit poetry and pancha kavyas under the guidance of Narikonda Nammalaraju, a poet from Gadwal.
 He later moved to Tenali and worked as assistant under Tripuraneni Ramaswamy Chowdary.
 He mastered Sriharsha Naishada under his uncle Yetukri Narasimhayya.
 He worked as assistant under Srimat Tirumala Mudhimalla Varadhacharya, who was working to teach Sanskrit to all sections of the people.
 He learned Sanskrit Vyakarana and Patanjali Bhashya from Kavi Ramanujacharya.
 He leaned Telugu Vyakarana from Duvvur Venkataramana Sastry.
-He moved to Vijayanagaram and studied the grammar under the Chinaseetarama Sastry.
+He moved to Vijayanagaram and studied grammar under Chinaseetarama Sastry.
 He later practiced Avadhanam under the guidance of Chellapilla Venkata Sastry.